Keyes33/Borderlands-2-Scripts-Redux/Keyes' Borderlands Script Redux/README.txt

 GENERAL ADVICE

-	As with any AHK and apps, they tend to show weird behaviour when software runs on fullscreen.
+	As with any AHK script, they tend to show weird behaviour when software runs on fullscreen.
 With that being said, set your Borderlands 2 to Windowed or Borderless, else you might (very likely) have issues with these scripts.